AVEVA/CONNECT-data-services-developer-docs/content/communities/community-add-users.md

 # Add users to a community

-The `Community Details` page lets you add users from your tenant as [Community Members](xref:ccRoles#community-member-role-preview).
+The `Community Details` page lets you add users from your tenant as Community Members.
 You can only add users from your own tenant.
 Each tenant manages its own community membership.

-When you add a user to the community, they are assigned the Community Member role, which lets them view both the community and the data streams shared by other tenants within the community.
+When you add a user to the community, they are assigned the [Community Member](xref:ccRoles#community-member-role-preview) role, which lets them view both the community and the data streams shared by other tenants.

 ## Prerequisites